Effects of the 2009 Pacific typhoon season in the Philippines: May

-Typhoon Chan-hom
+Typhoon Chan-hom (Emong)

 A 48-hour rainfall was recorded throughout Luzon from May 6 to 8 peaking on May due to Typhoon Chan-hom.
 7 Winds of 85–140 km/h combined with heavy rain damaged the provinces of Abra, Quirino, Cagayan, Apayao, Ilocos Norte, Aurora (further, these provinces received more than 200mm in 24 hours.) and Zambales (received more than 135 mm in 24 hours).
 Rain was also heavy over Pampanga (receiving 145 mm), Nueva Ecija, Tarlac, Bulacan, Bataan, Metro Manila and parts of southern Luzon.
 Moderate rain was also experienced over Quezon province and Bicol Region.
 (Cagayan and Isabela are not specified but are also flooded which can mean it may have experienced more than 50 mm of rain.
 Moreover, Cagayan River flooded).
 As of May 10, about 65,000 people were left homeless in Ilocos Region and in Cordillera region.

-In Bataan, the flood was up to the waistline.
+In Bataan, the flood was up to the waist level.
 Some residents were also evacuated.
 As of May 8, at least 25 people were confirmed to have been killed by flooding and mudslides produced by Emong.
 Chan-hom further affected 4,000 people, caused 11 landslides, cost PHP863,528 worth of crops in 55 hectares of land in Zambales and PHP4.4 million worth of transmission lines in Pangasinan.

 On May 9, the number of fatalities increased to 26.
 Western Pangasinan was put under a state of calamity, with the whole province registering at least 16 deaths.
 Deaths included those who drowned, buried under their collapsed homes and got hit by flying debris.
 In the town of Anda in Pangasinan, "90 percent" of houses got their roofs blown away, with mango trees uprooted and cultured fishes washed away to the sea.
 In Ifugao, at least 10 deaths were blamed on landslides, while the bridges linking Lamut and Bagabag, Nueva Vizcaya collapsed.
 In Isabela, "all work animals" in San Mateo drowned when the town river overflowed.

 The National Disaster Coordinating Council (NDCC) damage report update on 6:00 pm May 19 put dead at 60, injured at 53 and missing at 13 and damage worth 1,280,897,383 pesos of which 750,403,562 were in agriculture and 530,493,821 in infrastructure.
 It further affected 385,833 persons living in 615 barangays of 59 municipalities and 7 cities of 12 provinces of Region I (La Union and Pangasinan), Region II (Nueva Vizcaya, Isabela, Quirino and Cagayan), Region III (Zambales and Pampanga) and Cordillera Administrative Region (Ifugao, Kalinga, Mountain Province and Benguet) as well as damaged 56,160 houses of which 23,444 are totally destroyed and 32,716 partially damaged, and induced 11 landslides in Zambales and Ifugao.